Ireland and World War I: Nationalist response

 Redmond's call came at a time of heightened emotions as the swift German advance through neutral Belgium was also threatening Paris.
 Redmond believed that Imperial Germany's hegemony and military expansion threatened the freedom of Europe and that it was Ireland's duty, having achieved future self-government through the passing of the Home Rule Bill.
 Many other parliamentary leaders, such as William O'Brien, Thomas O’Donnell, and Joseph Devlin, supported Redmond's decision.
 Redmond's own son, William Redmond, enlisted, as did his brother Major Willie Redmond MP, despite being aged over 50 years.
 They were among a group of five Irish MPs who enlisted, the others being J. L. Esmonde, Stephen Gwynn, and D. D. Sheehan, as well as former MP Tom Kettle.
 Initially, the Catholic Church in Ireland was also supportive of the War under the slogan of "save Catholic Belgium".

 The 180,000 Irish Volunteers were divided by Redmond's support for the British war effort.
 A large majority followed him, forming the National Volunteers.
 About 25,000 of these went on to serve in Irish regiments of the New British Army during the war.
 The remaining 10,000 Volunteers under Eoin MacNeill declared they would keep their organisation together and in Ireland until Home Rule was passed.
 A further 100,000 or more men, who were not members of the National Volunteers, enlisted from around Ireland in the New Army divisions for the duration of the war.

 However, the more radical fringe of Irish nationalism, the remaining Irish Volunteers, and the secretive Irish Republican Brotherhood, rejected Irish participation in the war on Britain's side.
 They actively opposed enlistment and in secret, elements of them prepared an armed insurrection against British rule in Ireland which would later be known as the 1916 Easter Rising.

 Redmond gave a speech in opposition to the Easter Rising in which he described it as a 'German intrigue'.
 His pleas, and Dillon's, that the rebels be treated leniently were ignored by the Irish public, and would later cost his party in the election following the War, as well as being of consequence to subsequent events such as the British military actions under martial law following the Easter Rising and the Conscription Crisis of 1918.
-Sinn Féin won the majority of seats (73 out of 105 seats) in the Irish general election of 1918 while the Irish Parliamentary Party and the Unionist Party won 6 and 22 seats respectively.
+Sinn Féin won the majority of seats (73 out of 105 seats) in the 1918 general election while the Irish Parliamentary Party and the Unionist Party won 6 and 22 seats respectively.